pschool-in/curriculum/content/general-knowledge/gk-India cities.md

 Madurai* - City of festivals

-Kollam*  - Cashew capital of world
+Kollam*  - Cashew capital of World

 Kochi* - Queen of Arabian sea